 There are many websites and programs you could use to create a presentation.
 Some examples include Powerpoint, Prezi, Canva, Sway, etc. One thing to keep in mind when preparing a presentation is whether or not what you're using is compatible with the computer you'll use to present.
 Most web-based presentation tools are compatible with the computers we have in classrooms at Wilson College, but it's always wise to double check.
 Please contact James D'Annibale if you would like help learning to use any particular presenation tool.
 Please also watch the video below showing the difference between a good and bad presentation.

 Sometimes infographics are the best way to share your information.
 Perhaps the infographic is a handout to accompany a presentation, or it could be the highlight of a poster you make.
 Either way, infographics are everywhere online these days and it's good to know how to make one.
 There are any number of websites and programs you can use to create an infographic.
 If you're interested in learning to use any of those sites or programs, reach out to James D'Annibale for help.
 Please also make sure to watch the video below about the five keys to a great infographic.

-- The Purdue Online Writing Lab and the Excelsior College Online Writing Lab websites are an excellent resource for APA help.
+- The Excelsior College Online Writing Lab website is an excellent resource for APA help.

 - APA Paper Formatting and Citations for Nursing - This PDF will give you some tips for formatting APA style papers and citations.